What is Brehon Law?

 And when I say “honour” I don’t mean the abstract idea of it.
 Honour was very, very important.
 And it was measured.

 At one point there would have been about 150 Kings throughout Ireland at any given date between 5th and 12th Century.
 Each of these ran their kingdoms and these kingdoms were known in the law texts as a Túath (Too-ah).
 Each citizen within a túath had rights.
 Outside of their túath, they had close to none.
-To seek justice for a wrong committed against you outside of your túath was next to pointless.
+To seek justice for a wrong committed against you outside of your túath was pointless in most cases.
 For this reason, people spent most of their lives within their túath except to go on pilgrimages, to go to war and to attend óenachs (“Oh-en-ack”- events/festivals held by Kings with an invite to surrounding túaths).

 Kings could strike deals with each other and thereby extend the law of their túath to each other.
 These were known as “Cairde” (Car-dje).
 I.e. If I visit a túath that my King has a Cairde with, and I get assaulted by someone there, I can seek repayment for this crime the same way I could if it happened in my own túath.